- Warsaw day trip from Krakow

 Next, visit beautiful Lazienki Park and learn how this former hunting ground was converted by King Stanislaw August Poniatowski into a park in 1764.
 Take a stroll here and see the palace and amphitheater, the Chopin statue and the neoclassic Palace on the Water, the former residence of the king.

 Continue walking down the Royal Route to the city’s historic center, Old Town, a UNESCO World Heritage Site.
 Admire the quaint atmosphere and medieval architecture as you saunter down cobblestone streets to Old Town Market Place, full of traditional Polish restaurants, cafés and shops.

-After meeting back up with your guide, you’ll be driven to the train station for your return journey to Krakow, where you’ll be picked up and taken back to your hotel.
+After meeting back up with your guide, you’ll be driven back to Krakow to your centrally located hotel.

 The guides were wonderful but because of very cold weather we left early